 My first career in California was as an independent travel agent — and although the income wasn’t great — it gave us the opportunity to discover Mexico, a country that to this day is the best kept secret and one of the most extraordinary destinations.

-For the past fourteen years we have been traveling extensively for longer periods of time.
+For the past nineteen years we have been traveling extensively for longer periods of time.
 We focus our energy on our family, friends, and work when we’re at home and when we take off we immerse ourselves totally in the experience of being free to travel.

 Travel nourishes me.
 I feel so alive and invigorated, so present, so in the moment.
 Each day is a new adventure, around every corner is a new discovery.
 We meet interesting people, taste unusual foods, are exposed to fascinating customs and traditions that are totally foreign to us, and come away with admiration, tolerance and a greater understanding of different cultures and ways of life.